stefanjudis/grunt-photobox/README.md

 ### Usage Examples

 #### Default Options
 In this example, the default options are used to do just show what is possible.
 Run ```grunt photobox``` without any custom options and you will get a new file at ```photobox/index.html```.

-It will consist of on screenshot for the default url ( http://4waisenkinder.de ) and the default size ( 800x600 ).
+It will consist of a screenshot for the default url ( http://4waisenkinder.de ) in the default size ( 800x600 ).

 ```js
 grunt.initConfig({